-Equity Compensation Plan In formation Dian Catagory Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted Average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plan (excluding securities referenced in column (a)) Plan Category (a) (b) (c) Equity compensation plans approved by security holders 1,464,060 (1) 17.87(2) 945,643
+Equity Compensation Plan Information Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted Average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plan (excluding securities referenced in column (a)) (c) Equity compensation plans approved by security holders 1,464,060 (1) 17.87(2) 945.643 , ., (-) 1

-- (1) Includes 113,896 shares of common stock issuable upon exercise of outstanding options, 508,479 unvested RSUs subject to time-based vesting and 841,685 unvested RSUs outstanding issuable upon the vesting of performance shares if specified performance metrics are achieved. - (2) Since RSUs do not have any exercise price, such units are not included in the weighted average exercise price calculation.
+- (1) Includes 113,896 shares of common stock issuable upon exercise of outstanding options, 508,479 unvested RSUs subject to timebased vesting and 841,685 unvested RSUs outstanding issuable upon the vesting of performance shares if specified performance metrics are achieved. - (2) Since RSUs do not have any exercise price, such units are not included in the weighted average exercise price calculation.